DiRAC-Training/FM004-Test-document-review/_episodes/01-development-tools.md

 - The `Frames` section on the left, which shows the **call stack** (the chain of functions that have been executed to lead to this point).
 We can traverse this chain of functions if we wish, to observe the state of each function.
 - The `Variables` section on the right, which displays the local and global variables currently in memory which we can select to observe their current state.

 We can also continue execution of the program at this point, until another breakpoint is reached or the program ends, or even step through the code one statement at a time.
-This gives us very fine-grained control of our program, as we attempt to diagnose any problems, and is incredibly useful when we need to know precisely what is happening when faults appear.
+This gives us very fine-grained control of our program as we attempt to diagnose any problems, and is incredibly useful when we need to know precisely what is happening when faults appear.

 > ## Which One is for You?